 If you neglect to sign up during your IEP, you will get another chance to sign up during Medicare's annual general enrollment period.
 This lasts from January 1 through March 31 of each year.
 But be careful.
 If you enroll during that window, your coverage won't begin until July.
+(Starting in 2023, coverage will begin the month after you enroll during the general enrollment period.)
 And because you are enrolling late, your monthly premiums for Medicare Part B, which covers doctor visits and other outpatient services, will likely be higher.

 If you started receiving Social Security benefits before age 65, when you turn 65 you will automatically be enrolled in Medicare Part A (which covers hospitalizations) and Part B. Your monthly premium will automatically be deducted from your monthly Social Security payment.

 Note that some people younger than 65 can qualify for Medicare if they receive certain disability benefits or have a specific condition such as end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease.